IB Geography IA - Some Golden Tips & Trick 🌟

-Things we'll be covering in this IB Geography IA guide are:
+Things we'll be covering in this IB Geography IA guide are

-This table explains how your IB Geography IA will be marked and which sections will be given due importance based on the marks allotted to each, thus being called the criteria on which you will be marked.
+This table explains how your IB Geography IA will be marked and which sections will be given due importance based on the marks allotted to each, thus being called the criteria on which you will be drawn.
 For reference, we've tagged each criterion from A to F.

-A criterion-wise detail of what plays an important role, how to structure it all, and how much efforts need to be put in each.
+A criterion-wise detail of what plays an important role, how to structure it all, and how much efforts need to be put into each.
 If you understand this part (and adhere to it), nothing can stop your IA from breaking records!

 Let us get started with the criteria briefs now.